ljt629ubc/MICB475_24W1_Team_14/README.md

 - Put some in supplemental

 Results:
 How many did you find = Detection level
 Have table of 9 and annotate best we can with BLAST

-Next meeting:
+By next meeting:
 - have powerpoint with ALL figures so we can pick.
 - To annotate: Go back to rep-seq files, use ASV IDs to blast.
 Highest %.
 Would have to do for all 154 (for ASVs 5,6,7)...
 Could align 154 ASV IDs.
 Should be exactly the same seqeunces...
 EXACT because ASVs!
 - Could also extract rep-seqs from each dataset and highlight on excel